icebarf/tgchannel-discord-bridge/README.md

 u!toggle_direct_large_uploads
 ```

+> This command also disables small_uploads when direct large uploads are turned on.

 ### `u!toggle_small_uploads`
 Toggles the switch to only allow uploads for media smaller than 8 MB (7.9 MB in code).
 Small uploads are enabled by default.
 ```py